User Guide

 Do I need to know how to code?

-No. Answer in plain words even without design terms.
-At each step it proposes 2~3 options and a top pick first, so you never start staring at a blank screen.
+The design work itself needs no coding.
+Answer in plain words even without design terms — at each step it proposes 2~3 options and a top pick first, so you never start staring at a blank screen.
 Confused?
 Just say “again” or “simpler” and it fixes course right away.
+That said, PurplePrint runs inside an AI coding tool (Cursor, Claude Code, etc.) — it helps if you're already using one.

 I already have notes·a Notion doc.